 5. Hydrogen technology

-After more than 10 years of research and development around the hydrogen fuels technology, we are finally ready to commercialise and manufacture a hydrogen fuel offering in South Africa.
+After more than 10 years of research and development around hydrogen fuel technology, we are finally ready to commercialise and manufacture a hydrogen fuel offering in South Africa.
 In the past, South Africa has traditionally been a net importer of energy, but alternative cleaner fuel technology is on the cards and may prove to be a vital turning point that could see SA exporting fuel.
-This will also greatly reduce our country’s carbon emissions and if we can pull this off, hydrogen technology fuel can radically benefit South Africa from an environmental, social and economic stand point.
+This will also greatly reduce our country’s carbon emissions and if we can pull this off, hydrogen technology fuel can radically benefit South Africa from an environmental, social and economic standpoint.

 The bottom line